 A money market is a market where financial institutions, private credit lenders and dealers borrow and lend money.
 Money markets deal with low-risk, short-term loans such as CDs (Certificate of Deposits), government securities, commercial paper (CP), banker’s acceptances, U.S. Treasury bills (T-Bills), repos and more.
 There are money market funds and money market accounts.

 A money market account is a type of savings account offered by banks and credit unions.
 Like a traditional savings account, money markets are relatively safe, since they are typically FDIC insured.
 They require a larger deposit (often as least $1000) but offer a higher interest rate.

 Money Market Fund

-A money market fund is a low-risk investment for CDs or government securities.
-The risks associated with a fund are higher than with a money market account.
-They're also typically not FDIC insured.
+A money market fund is a low-risk investment, for CDs, government securities, etc. The risks associated with a fund are higher than with a money market account.
+They’re also typically not FDIC insured.

 A CD is a low-risk (often FDIC insured), fixed rate savings account provided by your bank or credit union that offers a slightly higher interest rate than a traditional savings plan.
 Typically, a large deposit is required (often at least $1000), which is locked in for a term of 6 months to 5 years.
 During that time, your money is not accessible, without incurring a penalty.

 A CP is an extremely short term, unsecured note provided by corporations.
-They typically last from 30 to 270 days.
+They typically last from 30-270 days.

 A T-Bill is a government security sold at a discount in terms anywhere from days to one year.
 When it matures, you are paid the face value.